Every 35 seconds, someone chooses MORE THAN ^

 Ways to protect your garden

-"If you are using garages or outbuildings for storage, remember to lock them.
-Alternatively, you could use cable locks or ground anchors to secure your garden furniture to something sturdy."
+If you're using garages or outbuildings for storage, remember to lock them.
+Or use cable locks or ground anchors to secure your garden furniture to something sturdy.

-8 key areas for good garden security
+8 key areas to help improve garden security

 Aerial view of home.
 Home security infographic.